Brazilian-Institute-of-Robotics/bir_open_manipulator_p/README.md

 mkdir -p ~workspaces/omp_ws/src
 cd ~/workspaces/omp_ws/src
 ```
-After that, install the dependencies that are necessary to use OpenManipulator-PRO and simulations using ROS:
+After that, install the dependencies that are necessary to use OpenManipulator-PRO and simulations with ROS/Gazebo:

 - [DynamixelSDK](https://github.com/ROBOTIS-GIT/DynamixelSDK) (master branch)
     ```sh